Terraces at Launani Valley

 No analysis available

-Sewer inclusion is very well supported: 19/20 current MLS records include SEWER, and the remarks directly confirm it with the phrase 'Maintenance fees include water, sewer, & common area amenities.'
-The evidence is consistent across listings and appears reliable rather than copy-paste error.
+Sewer inclusion is very strongly supported.
+Current MLS data shows SEWER in 18 of 20 listings, and the public remarks directly confirm it with phrasing like 'Maintenance fees include water, sewer, & common area amenities.'
+This is consistent across multiple listings and does not look like a one-off agent error.

 Water inclusion is strongly supported by both MLS data and remarks.
-19/20 current listings include WATER, and at least one remark directly confirms the inclusion with the exact phrase 'Maintenance fees include water, sewer, & common area amenities.'
-The pattern is consistent and high confidence.
+Current MLS records show WATER in 17 of 20 listings, and one remark directly says the maintenance fees include 'water, sewer, & common area amenities.'
+The evidence is consistent enough to treat this as a building-level feature.

 No analysis available